j-prt/ConvNets/README.md

 Presentation date: Aug 3, 2022
 Collaborators: [Zeinab Zeinab Masoomikhanghah](https://github.com/zmasoomi), [Mark-Anthony Recto](https://github.com/markrecto)

-In this group project, we looked at applying convolutional neural networks to classifiation of bird species.
+In this group project, we looked at applying convolutional neural networks to classification of bird species.
 We used [this](https://www.kaggle.com/gpiosenka/100-bird-species) dataset from Kaggle and limited the training to 15 specific bird species.

 ### Model Designs